ivos/discovering-reqs/README.md

 'I was thinking, could we have some sort of overview of pending orders?
 I mean, most of the time it's OK, but once in a blue moon I feel there's just a bit too many of them.'
 After a moment of consideration, she adds: 'And very exceptionally, some of them somehow fall through the cracks.
 You know, I send each new order over to Bob at the fulfillment department as an email attachment, but some email just got lost.'

-'Uh-huh,' you fire up you analytical tool and start drafting it out, 'so there would be sort of a table, listing the orders, right?
+'Uh-huh,' you fire up you analytical tool that lets you write functional specification in Markdown enhanced with a few keywords that let you generate screen mockups and other things and start drafting it out, 'so there would be sort of a table, listing the orders, right?
 Let's see.
 What data do we have in that table?
 The customer, the order date, what else?'

 'Well, what did they order, the quantity and the price, of course.'